h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 5. **MARRIAGE** - Marital status (1 = married; 2 = single; 3 = others)
 6. **Age**
 7. **PAY_1 - PAY_6**: History of past payment:
+    - -2: No consumption
-    - -2: Paid in full
+    - -1: Paid in full
-    - -1: Paid with another line of credit
+    - 0: The use of revolving credit
-    - 0: No consumption
-    - 1: 1 Month late
+    - 1 = payment delay for one month
-    - 2: 2 Months late
-    - 3: 3 Months late
-    - Up to 9 Months late
+    - 2 = payment delay for two months; . . .;
+    - 6 = payment delay for six months
 - Continue scrolling the current page to see more columns.
   -  **BILL_AMT1 - BILL_AMT6** - Amount of bill statement
   -  **PAY_AMT1 -PAY_AMT6** - Amount of previous payment